Timofei-Rusalev/Resume/README.md

-# Rusalev CV
+# CV Repository

 This repository contains my CV in PDF format.
-I am a theoretical physicist transitioning into Machine Learning Research, and I am currently seeking internship or junior-level positions with a focus on Large Language Model.
+My name is Timofei Rusalev, I am a theoretical physicist transitioning into Machine Learning Research, and I am currently seeking internship or junior-level positions with a focus on Large Language Model.

 ## Files